 Children’s fiction author Lynn Kelley calls herself a goofball.
 I don’t know about that, but I do know she has a blog that is always fun.
 Her parenting plights and delights are oh so familiar to every parent.
 She’s warm, funny, fun, and a little unpredictable.
 You’ll like Lynn.

 Coleen Patrick writes teen fiction and has a blog that inspires me with nearly every post.
 She’s into crafts, what she calls doodling that’s more like art, and she’s an amazing photographer.
 Her photo essays are beautiful and touching.
 You won’t regret visiting her site.

 You need to read Diana Beebe’s blog just because of its title: Mermaids Don’t Do Windows.
-Diana’s blog relates her adventures with technology from a misbehaving dishwasher, to her love of a certain vehicle, to vacations, blogging and writing.
-There’a always something interesting to read.
+Diana’s blog relates her adventures with technology from a misbehaving dishwasher, to her love of a certain vehicle, to vacations, blogging, and writing.
+There’s always something interesting to read.

 What about you?
 Do you think the video relates to writing or creativity?
 Or do you think it’s sports and only sports?